 How To Get To Sardinia By Sea: Ferries To Sardinia

 If your travel schedule allows for it, taking the ferry is definitely a good option to get to Sardinia.
-Best of all, if you’re driving from Italy, you can bring your car along for the ride!
-What’s better than having your own personal vehicle at your disposal to explore the island with complete freedom?
+Best of all, you can bring your car along for the ride which means you can move around more easily when in Sardinia.